Deepak Sharma

 Martin Mazza

-Vice President of Corporate Services & Chief Financial Officer
+Vice President, Corporate Services & Chief Financial Officer

 Martin has extensive experience in the health care sector as a financial and operational executive, having worked as a VP of Corporate Services and Chief Financial Officer at Collingwood General & Marine Hospital, Grey Bruce Health Services and Brockville General Hospital, among others.